ably/asset-tracking-demos/app-requirements.md

 - Should create an AAT trackable when given an ID and a destination
 - Make sure the publish rate of GPS locations is dependent on the battery level and on whether someone is subscribing from the feed as well as proximity to destination
 - Must continue to run when the app is sent to background
+- Only needs to support publishing of a single trackable at any given time

 Subscriber app (the consumer / customer):

+- Must allow an trackable ID to be entered to track
 - Must display a map, with a tracker showing the rider's location
 - May request GPS permission when using the app in order to show the user's current location, though this is not a requirement
+- Should only support tracking of a single trackable at any given time

 ## Milestone 2: Production